Friend Request me on Facebook

 and receive all my updates

-Help me achieve my dreams of making the World Championship team in Moscow in 2013 Click Here
+Help me achieve my dreams of the Olympics in 2012 Click Here